Anmol-Singh-Jaggi/Directory-Snapshot/README.md

 # Directory Snapshot
-Stores the metadata of a directory in the form of interlinked HTML files, structured in the same form as the input directory.
+A recursive directory listing program that produces a set of interlinked HTML files, structured in the same form as the input directory.

-It does not take a backup of the contents of a directory; just stores the names and sizes of all the files and folders contained in the directory recursively.
+It does not take a backup of the contents of a directory; just stores the metadata (name, size etc.) of all the files and folders contained in the directory recursively.
 It can be useful when you do not have enough space for a full backup, and your data consists of files which could be obtained easily again from another source after a disk failure (for example, software installation files).

 *It can be thought of as a hyperlinked version of the [`dir /s`][1] or [`tree /f`][2] commands.*